 Sarah has a deep love for animals and their welfare, which started as a child at home, rescuing stray cats and dogs in Kuwait and throughout her life, alongside her mother.
 When asked at school, what she would be when she grew up, Sarah would answer, “Someone who cares for animals.”
 Animal welfare is an important factor in the Boodi purpose.

 Animals loom large in all ancient cultures.
 In Boodi’s collections animals convey freedom, compassion, new life and protection.
-A number of Boodi jewellery pieces are linked to animal welfare charities and 10% of sales are donated to them with each purchase of these items.
-The charities currently donated to are Animals Asia, Friend Farm Animal Sanctuary and Animal Equality UK.
-10% of the entire coin collection is donated to FRIEND and Animal Equality.
+5% of all Boodi profits are donated to Animal Equality UK.

 In the Boodi philosophy all life should be treated with respect, and animals should run wild, swim far and fly freely, like the human spirit.